Hiking Virunga Volcano Mountains

 Mt.
 Gahinga is a perfectly formed volcano with the route passing through formerly cultivated land, reclaimed and reincorporated back into the national park.

 This trek is usually completed in 6 hours, up and down.
 However, a good level of physical fitness is a necessity for this climb.
-It is located between Muhavura and Sabinyo, which is shorter and easier to hike.
+It sits between Muhavura and Sabinyo, which is shorter and easier to hike.

 Mount Sabinyo 3,669 m (12,037 ft)

 Mt.
 Sabinyo, the oldest volcano, provides a fantastic day trek to the summit of the frontier of Uganda, Rwanda, and the Democratic Republic of the Congo.
-As you hike up the summit you can also see the elusive bushbuck and the Golden Monkey, which is endemic to the Virunga in Uganda.
+As you hike up the summit, you can also see the elusive bushbuck and the Golden Monkey, endemic to the Virunga in Uganda.

 It is an exhilarating one-day trek with some very steep inclines assisted by eucalyptus ladders’ assistance to reach the Sabinyo peak.
 From the summit, you can see the whole volcanic chain of mountains, including Mt.
 Karisimbi, Mt.
 Mikeno, and the often snow-capped Mt.
 Visoke.

 Mount Nyiragongo 3,470 m (11,380 ft)

 Nyiragongo features the world’s largest lava lake, with the main crater at 2 km wide and 250 meters deep containing a liquid lava pool that remains active to this date.